canax/anax/content/about.md

         region: sidebar-right
         template: anax/v2/block/default
         data:
             meta:
                 type: single
                 route: block/about-2
 ---
 About this site
 ==========================

-This page is written in markdown.
+This page is written in markdown in the file `content/about.md`.

-The pages make up a Anax site for demonstration purpose, its something to start from.
+The pages make up a Anax site for demonstration purpose, it is something to start from.

+The page uses a sidebar which is configured using frontmatter.